 The Early Years: 1995-1998

-In 1995, Craig Hohenberger and then CMS Principal Karl Pallastrini gains approval from the Carmel Unified School Board to use district property for the Habitat Project, on an abandoned christmas tree farm adjacent to Carmel Middle School.
+In 1995, then CMS Principal Karl Pallastrini with research and data from Craig Hohenberger, gained approval from the Carmel Unified School Board to use district property for the Habitat Project, on an abandoned christmas tree farm adjacent to Carmel Middle School.
 The project raises $350,000 the following year and moves ahead with a Master Plan from Bud Whisler and the Carmel-by-the-Sea Garden Club.

 Into the New Millennium: 1998-2001